hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > > Sadly, a lot of UE YouTube content about programming (and mostly for BP) shows wrong/bad ways to program or use UE features. <br> If you want to keep using YouTube as your main learning tool (not recommended), please try to understand *why* a youtuber tells you something, and don't follow him like a sheep 🧠.

 # Credits
-Special thanks to the incredible people at Unreal Source for their valuable feedback, which has significantly improved the quality of this page and the accuracy of its content.
+Special thanks to the incredible people in the Unreal Source Discord for their valuable feedback, which has improved the quality of this page and the accuracy of its content.